Vasileia-Apostolou/Beauty_Bounty/README.md

 - **Stripe Billing Address**

 In the stripe payment form, the billing address section will not allow the user to proceed, instead it will automatically take them to the shipping address section.

-- **Search**
+After speaking to the tutor support them, I realised that the problem was that the fields didn't have a name="" attribute in HTML, so the Python code that I was using to get the data from it couldn't work and that's why I am getting False on most of the fields.
+Unfortunately, due to time I could not solve this.

+- **Delivery Info in View Order Page**

+The shipping/billing address info is not displaying in the "View Order" table.
+After speaking to the tutor support team, I realised the problem was because the fields didn't have a name="" attribute in HTML, so the Python code that I was using to get the data from it couldn't work and that's why I am getting False on most of the fields.
+Unfortunately, due to time I could not solve this.

 ### Code Validators